Dionisio1013/Yelp-KPI-Metric/README.md

 # Yelp KPI Web Application & Sentiment Analysis

-If the website is down, hit the snooze button and wait a couple of minutes!
+If the website is down, hit the snooze button and wait a few minutes!

 Here is a link to my [web application!](https://dionisio1013-hope-test-bdpevq.streamlit.app/) This project is part of the [Yelp Dataset](https://www.yelp.com/dataset).